 Attorneys should be motivated by a sense of justice.
 Scientists should see their research as a way to improve people’s lives.
-Law enforcement officers should feel a sense of civic duty.
+Law enforcement officers should feel a sense of duty to serve and protect.

-History teachers should also feel a higher purpose to what they do, not just as teachers, but as history teachers.
+History teachers should also sense a higher purpose to what they are doing, not just as teachers, but as history teachers.

-When trying to identify a higher purpose to teaching history, I believe teachers should adhere to a couple of guidelines:
+When trying to identify a higher purpose to teaching history, I believe teachers should follow two guiding principles:

-- First, the reasons for teaching history should focus on the needs of all students.
+- The reasons for teaching history should focus on the needs of all students.

-- Second, history teachers should not use their position of authority in the classroom for political, philosophical, or religious indoctrination.
-History can be a controversial subject and history teachers should recognize that students have a right and a responsibility to think for themselves.
-It’s the not the job of the history teacher to tell students what to think, but to help them learn how to think.
+- Students have a right and a responsibility to think for themselves.
+It is the not the job of the history teacher to tell students what to think, but to help them learn how to think.

 "In history you have a record of the infinite variety of human experience plainly set out for all to see, and in that record you can find for yourself and your country both examples and warnings: fine things to take as models, base things rotten through and through to avoid." – Livy

 4. History helps students understand people who are different.

 Learning to think historically requires that we learn to avoid presentism.
 That is, we learn to study the past by minimizing the biases of the present.
 To understand people from the eighteenth century we must be able to put ourselves in their world, knowing only what they knew.
 If we develop this skill successfully we will then be able to understand people from five hundred years ago or two thousand years ago.
 We will be able to understand people in modern times who live in different nations or grow up in different cultures.